karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/pages/open-admin-table-helper-implementation-notes.md

 - global search:
     - input: the input tag holding the search value.
 There should be only one input inside the global search container.
     - ?.oath-search-btn: add this class to the "Search" button if you use one.
+    - ?.oath-reset-btn: add this class to the "Reset" button if you use one.

 - advanced search:
     - .oath-search-btn: add this class to the "Search" button.
+    - ?.oath-reset-btn: add this class to the "Reset" button.
     - .input-operator-value: we mark all the input that can be reset with this class.
             The reset operation of the advanced search form is executed just before the global search form is posted.
+    - ?.oath-add-btn: add this class to the "Add New Line" button.
+    - ?.oath-remove-btn: add this class to the "Remove Line" button.
+            It's also recommended that you add a hiding class (i.e. d-none for instance in bootstrap) on that element, so that only dynamically added lines show that button (that's the internal behaviour of the helper to call the jquery show method on this element for new lines).
+            If you do so, register the hiding class with the data-hide-class attribute (see below for more details).
+    - ?.data-hide-class: add this attribute to specify the css class that you used to hide the remove button.
+    - ?.oath-andor-keyword: add this class to the html element that holds the OR keyword to inject in a row created with the oath-add-btn action trigger.

 - head columns sort: